Nocte-/hexanoise/README.md

 The Hexahedra Noise Definition Language is a functional language that supports higher-order functions, lambdas, global variables, and named functions.
-The first example generates billow noise:
+Here's an example that generates billow noise:

     scale(100):fractal(perlin:abs,2)